Julianyambura/terminal-commands/README.md

-        git branch-view what branch one is in git clone- provides URL of repository u want to clone git commit -m - commits changes with a descriptive message
+        git branch-view what branch one is in git clone- provides URL of repository u want to clone git commit -m - commits changes with a descriptive message git reset- resets the staging area to match the lastest commit